 Pinworms are common parasites that live in the intestine.

-Pinworms are spread by accidentally eating the eggs of the worm, which can be found on infected clothing, bedding, toys, or in the stool of an infected person.
+Pinworms can be seen.
+They look like a piece of thread and are about the size of a staple.
+They're spread by accidentally eating the eggs of the worm.
+They can be found on clothing, bedding, toys, or in the stool of someone who has them.

 Pinworms are most active at night, 2-3 hours after bedtime.
-The female worm comes out through the anus and deposits eggs in the perineal area.
+The female worm comes out through the anus and deposits eggs in the perineum area.
 This area is between the anus and genitals.

-Pinworms are more common in children 5-14 years old.
-Other factors that increase your chance of pinworms include:
+Pinworms are more common in children aged 5-14 years old.
+Your chances of pinworms are higher for:

-When present, pinworms can frequently be seen in stool or on the skin around the anus.
-If pinworm infestation is suspected but no worms are seen, then the tape test is often used.
+Pinworms can be seen in stool or on the skin around the anus.
+If pinworms are suspected, but can't be seen, then you may have a tape test.

-To detect the presence of pinworms, place a piece of clear adhesive tape over the anus, press, and remove.
-Repeat 2 to 3 times with new tape.
-Bring adhesive tape samples to the doctor, who will examine them for pinworms.
-Some laboratories supply special tape or pinworm paddles to use for this test.
+Place a piece of clear tape over the anus, press, and remove.
+Repeat it 2 to 3 times with new tape.
+Bring the tape samples to the doctor.
+They will check them for pinworms.
+Some labs supply special tape or pinworm paddles to use for this test.

-The best time to do this test is 2 to 3 hours after bedtime, or before bathing in the early morning.
+The best time to do this test is 2 to 3 hours after bedtime.
+It can also be done before bathing in the early morning.